 Despite the original intention of the dog breed, most of them are able to transition into fantastic companions and family dogs today.
 But because most dogs don’t work anymore, what were Boxers originally bred to do in society?

 Boxers have a long history.
 In fact, this breed’s ancestors can be traced back to 2500 BC with Assyrian war dogs.
-The modern Boxer has its roots in 19th century Germany when it was bred from the Bullenbeisser, a now-extinct “‘bull biter” dog breed.
+The modern Boxer has its roots in 19th century Germany when it was developed using the Bullenbeisser, a now-extinct “‘bull biter” dog breed.

 And in case you were wondering, Bull baiting is a cruel blood sport where dogs would taunt a bull in a large pit.
 Because the bull would be chained up, the taunting would happen until the bull gave up or the dogs “killed” the bull.

 Fortunately for both animals, political changes saw the Bullenbeisser breed fall out of favor as the sport was outlawed.
 However, it was not the end of the Boxers’ ancestors.
-Breeders took them in and crossbred them with mastiff-type dogs to become the modern Boxer
+Breeders crossbred them with a few mastiff-type dogs, which gave us the modern Boxer

 The result was a dog that was more elegant and sleeker-looking.
-Plus, the overly aggressive nature needed for the blood sport was slowly bred out in favor of a docile, affectionate and friendlier dog.
+In addition, the aggressive nature that was needed for the blood sport was slowly bred out in favor of a docile, affectionate and friendlier dog.
 They needed attractive temperaments for casual owners.

 Evolution of Boxers in Society